tommarien/blog/source/_posts/2020-03-02-from-undefined-to-zero.md

 ## Conclusion

-Concepts like [falsy](https://developer.mozilla.org/nl/docs/Glossary/Falsy), [type coercion](https://developer.mozilla.org/nl/docs/Glossary/Type_coercion) start to make a whole lot of sense, if you try to understand the problems they try to fix.
+Concepts like [falsy](https://developer.mozilla.org/nl/docs/Glossary/Falsy), [type coercion](https://developer.mozilla.org/nl/docs/Glossary/Type_coercion) start to make a whole lot of sense, if you try to understand the problems they fix.